THE ADOPTION PROCESS

 - We will arrange for your follow up to be completed within 6 months of adopting dog wherever possible.

-- We try to reply to all enquiries within 7-10 days.
+- We aim to reply to adoption enquiries within 5 working days.

 - Microchipped (all dogs are kept microchipped to the rescue for the life of the dog, without exceptions)